cdevents/spec/continuous-integration-pipeline-events.md

 ### `testCase finished`

-This event represents a Test task that has finished, the event will contain the finished status: success, error or failure.
+This event represents a Test task that has finished.
+This event will eventually contain the finished status: success, error or failure.

 - Event Type: __`dev.cdevents.testcase.finished`__
 - Predicate: finished